munim/blog/_posts/2010-08-08-setup-xdebug-on-xampp-and-eclipse.md

 - Your PHP version.
 Create a PHP file with `<?php phpinfo(); ?>` to get the version
 - Your Windows version (32-bit or 64-bit).
 Check System Properties.

-Now go to XDebug Download page and you will see Windows binaries with having some version information.
+Now go to XDebug Download page and you will see Windows binaries with having some version information.<!--more-->

 XDebug has different build for different version for PHP and OS, and the DLL file name is formatted like: